Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Ara Pacis

 The Ara Pacis, or Altar of Peace, is a testament to Augustus’ patronage of the arts.
-This finely sculpted marble altar, dedicated to Pax Romana, showcases intricate reliefs depicting the imperial family, magistrates, and citizens, commemorating a period of stability and prosperity.
+This finely sculpted marble altar, dedicated to Pax Romana, features intricate reliefs that depict the imperial family, magistrates, and citizens, commemorating a period of stability and prosperity.

 Impact on Roman Culture